obsidianmd/obsidian-help/en/Editing and formatting/Advanced formatting syntax.md

 > -- | --
 > [[Basic formatting syntax\|Markdown syntax]] | ![[Engelbart.jpg\|200]]

-You can align text to the left, right, or center of a column by adding colons (`:`) to the header row.
+Align text in columns by adding colons (`:`) to the header row.
+You can also align content in _Live Preview_ via the context menu.

 ```md
 Left-aligned text | Center-aligned text | Right-aligned text